 “Zeal” here means “labor.”
 Epaphras underwent intense pain and suffering for his church back in Colosse.
 “Zeal” is hard work with accompanying pain and distress.
 He wanted them to become spiritually self-sustaining.
-His goal was that they would depend on the Word rather than upon their pastor (4:12).
+His goal was for them to depend on the Word rather than upon their pastor (Co 4:12).

 “and those who are in Laodicea”

 Laodicea was located in what we call Turkey today.
 This city was ten miles from Colosse.
 It lay on the same road but was larger in population and richer than Colosse.
 Today it lies in a heap of ruins.